IS THE MSN FNP PROGRAM AT TUSCULUM A DISTANCE EDUCATION PROGRAM?

 CAN I WORK FULL TIME AND TAKE CLASSES?

-This is an accelerated rigorous program and requires significant time commitment.
+This is an accelerated rigorous program and requires a significant time commitment.
 It is possible to work and attend the program, however if attending classes full time, full time employment can prove very challenging .
 According to individual student abilities, students may choose to work full-time or part-time.

 CAN I CHOOSE MY CLINICAL SITE?